 Back in the dark ages–so, like, three months ago–I used to commit and push every single tweak to see how Jekyll/GHP/my theme behaved.
 You can look through this blog’s commit history for multiple fun sessions of 5-6 straight commits trying to wrestle with CSS.

-That process is lame, so you have two options, AFAIK:
+That process is lame, so you have

 - Be like me, and follow @FooBartn’s “Install Jekyll on Win10 (The Awesome Way)”